-This is a proposed offering for the 2025 academic year.
-At the time of publication, no agreements have been entered in to with a Registered Training Organisation for the delivery of this qualification.
+At the time of publication, no agreements have been entered in to with a Registered Training Organisation to support the delivery of this qualification.
+This qualification is delivered over Year 11 and Year 12.

 - Apprenticeships/Traineeships

 - TAFE and/or further training

 - A wide range of employment opportunities